weaveworks/weave-gitops/website/docs/gitops-dashboard.md

 | `--tls-cert-file`   | string | filename for the TLS key, in-memory generated if omitted        |         |
 | `--host`            | string | host to listen on                                               | 0.0.0.0 |

-## Securing the dashboard using OIDC and Kubernetes RBAC

-:::note WORK IN PROGRESS
+## Dashboard Login

+There are 2 supported methods for logging in to the dashboard:
+- Login via an OIDC provider
+- Login via the superuser account

+The recommended approach is to integrate with an OIDC provider, as this will let you control permissions for your platform users *and groups* using standard Kubernetes RBAC.
+However, it is also possible to use a superuser account to login, if an OIDC provider is not available to use.
+The superuser will assume the Kubernetes RBAC `User` named `admin`.

+:::note FEATURE TOGGLE
-The following instructions describe a feature that is being actively developed and is therefore behind a feature toggle.
+The following instructions describe a feature that is behind a feature toggle.
 To enable this feature, set the following OS environment variable:
 ```sh
 export WEAVE_GITOPS_AUTH_ENABLED=true
 ```

 :::

+### Login via an OIDC provider

+#### Securing the dashboard using OIDC and Kubernetes RBAC

 You may decide to host the dashboard centrally to allow for your engineering teams to access it in order to manage their workloads.
 In this case, you will want to secure access to the dashboard and restrict who can interact with it.
 Weave GitOps integrates with your OIDC provider and uses standard Kubernetes RBAC to give you fine-grained control of the permissions for the dashboard users.

-### Background
+#### Background

 OIDC extends the OAuth2 authorization protocol by including an additional field (ID Token) that contains information (claims) about a user's identity.
 After a user successfully authenticates with the OIDC provider, this information is used by Weave GitOps to impersonate the user in any calls to the Kubernetes API.
 This allows cluster administrators to use RBAC rules to control access to the cluster and also the dashboard.

-### Configuration
+#### Configuration

 After enabling the feature, `gitops ui run` will require the following additional parameters: